bunkeak/my-jekyll-website/_posts/2022-05-29-more-plant-projects.md

 ## More Plant Projects in May

 This is the first post in this whole new project of mine to do blog posts.
 This month, the challenge was to do more plant projects.
-So far, I continued with wild strawberry, thyme, lemon balm and onion.
+So far, I continued with wild strawberry, thyme, lemon balm and onion inside the flat and on the balcony.

 {% include image.html file="IMG_20220529_072815.jpg" alt="Plants growing inside the flat" caption="Plants growing inside the flat." %}